dakanji/RefindPlus/README.md

 - **Disabled Manual Stanzas:** The processing of a user configured boot stanza is halted, and the `Entry` object immediately discarded, once a `Disabled` setting is encountered.
 The outcome is the same as upstream, which always continues to create and return a fully built object in such cases to be discarded later.
 The approach adopted in RefindPlus allows for an optimised loading process particularly when such `Disabled` tokens are placed immediately after the `menuentry` line (see examples in the [config.conf-sample](https://github.com/dakanji/RefindPlus/blob/27ad097947f67fbf372ac1a302ad813a029b927f/config.conf-sample#L1224-L1249) file).
 This also applies to `submenuentry` items which can be enabled or disabled separately.
 - **Pointer Priority:** The upstream implementation of pointer priority is based on how the tokens appear in the configuration file(s) when both pointer control tokens, `enable_mouse` and `enable_touch`, are active.
 The last token read in the main configuration file and/or any supplementary/override configuration file will be used and the other disregarded.
 In RefindPlus however, the `enable_touch` token always takes priority when both tokens are active without regard to the order of appearance in the configuration file(s).
 This means that to use a mouse in RefindPlus, the `enable_touch` token must be disabled (default) in addition to enabling the `enable_mouse` token.
 - **GZipped Loaders:** RefindPlus only provides stub support for handling GZipped loaders as this is largely relevant for units on the ARM architecture.
 This stub support can be activated using the same `support_gzipped_loaders` configuration token as upstream.
-- **Loader Icons:** To improve loading speed, RefindPlus always prefers generic default theme icons for loaders, where possible, ahead of custom icons.
-Such generic default icons are typically used but the inherited icon search involves only using such icons after a search for custom icons has not turned anything up.
-Users that prefer not to use this feature can activate the RefindPlus-Specific `decline_help_icon` configuration token to switch it off.
+- **Loader Icons:** RefindPlus defaults to preferring generic icons for loaders ahead of custom icons where possible.
+The upstream icon search implementation involves only loading such icons after a search for custom icons has not turned anything up.
+Users can activate the RefindPlus-Specific `decline_help_icon` configuration token to use the upstream icon search implementation instead of the RefindPlus default.

 ## Roll Your Own
 Refer to [BUILDING.md](https://github.com/dakanji/RefindPlus/blob/GOPFix/BUILDING.md) for build instructions (x86_64 Only).